bespanto/timesbook-backend/errorCodes.md

 No user found for the given id.

 ### 4010
-User have no permissions to invite other users.
+User have no permissions for this operation.

 #
 ## 500 codes